cloudant/sync-cordova-plugin/README.md

 ## Using in your project

 Add this plugin to your project via the Cordova CLI.
+Optionally append the `--save` argument to persist the changes in your application's `config.xml`.

 <pre>
 $ cordova plugin add https://github.com/cloudant/sync-cordova-plugin#<b><i>VERSION</i></b>